Washi1337/AsmResolver/README.md

 var image = assembly.NetDirectory.MetadataHeader.LockMetadata();
 ```

-From there on, the declared members can be read and updated using a more familiar hierarchial approach:
+From there on, the declared members can be read and updated using a more familiar hierarchical approach:

 ```csharp
 var assemblyDef = image.Assembly;